hsuonsivu/hsupublic/3d-models/README.md

 ### doublebedholder.scad

 Keeps two normal beds together for double occupancy.
 Limited tunability for different beds, distance between feet and feet diameter/square edge.
+No supports needed to print.

 ![Double bed holder in openscad](doublebedholder.png)
 ![Double bed holder in use](doublebedholder.jpg)

 ### rakki-kiinnike.scad

 Spare part for rack-mount power strip.
 Modded original from Tero Kivinen.
+Can be printed with no supports, but likely needs a brim.

 ![rakki-kiinnike in openscad](rakki-kiinnike.png)
 ![This is the part this will replace.
 Original in picture.](rakki-kiinnike.jpg)